 In order to apply to be a foster parent, you must be able to comply with the following:

 1. The MFA will require you to become a member.
-Membership fee is $35.00 for the first year.
+Membership fee is $35.00 for the first year; this may be negotiable if the new foster parent can provide an approved complete cage set up to foster the ferrets.
 So long as you wish to foster our ferrets, your membership must stay current.
 Membership fees for following years are $30.00 for one year and $55.00 for a two year membership; a saving of $5.00.
-Membership fees can be paid by E-Transfer to firstname.lastname@example.org
+Membership fees can be paid by E-Transfer to email@example.com

-2. You must have owned a ferret (current or previously) or have extensive knowledge of ferrets (veterinary technician etc.) If you do not have experience with ferrets, but would still like to be a foster parent, we will require you to volunteer at the shelter, getting to know your intended foster and learn all about ferrets.
+2. You must have owned a ferret (current or previously) or have extensive knowledge of ferrets (veterinary technician etc.) If you do not have experience with ferrets, but would still like to be a foster parent, we will require you to volunteer at the shelter also called the main foster home, getting to know your intended foster and learn all about ferrets.
 We will lend you our copy of “Ferrets for Dummies” to read and return to us.
 Yes you will be quizzed!
 If you are a current ferret owner or had ferrets previously; we will go over care of ferrets to ensure we are all on the same page.

 3. It is necessary that every foster parent have a car to access our veterinarians Dr. Singh and Dr. Napier at the Henderson Animal Hospital on Henderson Hwy.
 We also follow Dr. Napier when she is working at Sage Creek Animal Hospital.
 All fostered ferrets are registered with Henderson Animal Hospital.
 All medical appointments must be pre-approved by the MFA.